MarcMrman/final_project/README.md

-# Final project on Exoplanets
+# Final project on Planet discovery

 ## "A look into space"
 <a href="https://marcmrman.github.io/final_project/">My pages</a>